AlexMavpa/innotestpizza/README.md

 A guest can also make orders, but he has not personal area and he can't see order history.
 Also guest do not recieve any mail.

+Delivery fee is free if total order amount is more than 20 €.
+If it is twenty or less, delivery fee is a fixed value (3 €)

 2 DO LIST:

 0) make it OOP and MVC
-1) make an admin area, where admin can add/change/delete pizzas, users, see all orders and amount
+1) make an admin area, where admin can add/change/delete pizzas, users, see all orders and amount, edit delivery fee
 2) improve some things like bonuses and time-limited actions
 3) optimize images
 4) put ajax files into separate directory =)